DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 NOTE: you must collect any patch in the city after receiving patch items for the stat increases/decreases to take effect.

-NOTE: There are currently no items that apply to Air Ride mode, but you can earn items for City Trial by completing Air Ride checkboxes.
+NOTE: There are currently no items that apply to Air Ride or Top Ride mode, but you can earn items for City Trial by completing Air Ride or Top Ride checkboxes.

 ### EnergyLink